|

 Curator and Theater will negotiate all costs and revenues, with an aim toward making this an inexpensive program which will attract a wide audience.

-To receive a catalog or host a screening, please click "Contact Us," and write "NYFA Film Tour" in Subject line.
+To receive a catalog or host a screening, please email eMediaLoft(at)gmail(dot)com and write "NYFA Film Tour" in Subject line.

 PAST CURATORIALS and ASSISTED or SPONSORED PROJECTS